pingcap/blog/rust-huge-compilation-units.md

 ## Rust Compile-time Adventures with TiKV: Episode 3

 Lately we're exploring how Rust's designs discourage fast compilation.
-In [the previous post in the series](https://pingcap.com/blog/generics-and-compile-time-in-rust/) we discussed the difficult compile-time tradeoffs required to implement generics.
+In [Generics and Compile-Time in Rust](https://pingcap.com/blog/generics-and-compile-time-in-rust/) we discussed the difficult compile-time tradeoffs required to implement generics.

 This time we're going to talk about compilation units.